PinMeTo/documentation/docs/locator/quick-start.md

   widgets
 - Location data management through the PinMeTo platform
-- Widgets hosted on the PinMeTo CDN — no need to download or maintain widget code
+- Widgets hosted on `public.pinmeto.com` — no
+  need to download or maintain widget code
 - A locator configuration admin tool in the PinMeTo system for configuring themes, map settings, and other widget options